saintbarber/cloudcat/README.md

 crackyard completion fish    # prints a fish completion script
 ```

 The command prints the script to stdout, you decide how to install it.
-Once active, tab-completing `--label` on `ssh`, `pull`, and `destroy` will offer your live `cy-...` instances (looked up from your provider).

 **bash** — append to `~/.bashrc`:
 ```bash